YunYunFan Garage Kit Guide

 Rest 3.jpg

-Repeat same process masking + spray for base eye color. i clean sticked the bottom bit of the blue since it's part of the design
+Repeat same process masking + spray for base eye color.
+I clean sticked the bottom bit of the blue since it is part of the design

 Rest 4.png

-I didn't like the color so repainted it darker blue (not shown).
-Then, it was time to add white highlight at the bottom of the iris.
+I did not like the color so I repainted it darker blue (not shown).
+Then it was time to add white highlight at the bottom of the iris.
 For this, I sprayed white enamel, and took me 8+ attempts since I couldn't align the airbrush properly and sprayed the wrong spot.
 I had to aim below where I wanted to get the gradient effect.
 After the white is airbrushed, I used the cleanstick to remove the top part of the white , making a nice clean line that lines up with the eye shadow.

 Rest 5.png

-finally I drew the pupil with a brush and the white/brown outlines for the eyelash.
-Depending on the model you can draw the final outline with brown/black before spraying the colors and/or skin.
-I mistakenly sprayed the mouth before the skin, but that's not that big of a deal.
+Finally I drew the pupil with a brush and the white/brown outlines for the eyelash.
+Depending on the model, you can draw the final outline with brown/black before spraying the colors and/or skin.
+I mistakenly sprayed the mouth before the skin, but that was not that big of a deal.
 I also sprayed it with too dark of a color, which I later fixed.

-Now that your eye is done. mask the eye with the rodico putty or liquid masking. use tweezers to adjust the putty into the final position. or just use liquid putty if you have luck with that.
+Now that your eye is done, mask the eye with the rodico putty or liquid masking.
+Use tweezers to adjust the putty into the final position.
+Or you can use liquid putty if you have luck with that.

 Paint the skin with the airbrush if you're doing the clear skin method.
-And then enamel the blush with clear red, spray the mouth and brush the eyebrow.
+Then enamel the blush with clear red, spray the mouth and brush the eyebrow.

 Decals[edit]